glazed-elite-developers/apey-eye/readme.md

 ## GenericResource

-Besides the possibility of defining a *Resource* class in which the developer needs to build its own implementation, the developer can also use a Generic Resource class where are adopted the default implementation for each method.
+Besides the possibility of defining a *Resource* class in which the developer needs to build its own implementation, the developer can also use a *GenericResource* class where are adopted the default implementation for each method.

 ```javascript
 @Annotations.Model(MyModel)